YuvalShaul/docker-material/1-basics/README.md

   - Includes Docker daemon and cli

 ## Installing Docker Engine
 - In most of my courses I install the docker-engine on Ubuntu.
+(use [this link](https://github.com/YuvalShaul/docker-material/blob/main/1-basics/infrastructure.md) to create a virtual machine for this)
 - This is the [link to the installaion](https://docs.docker.com/engine/install/ubuntu/).